Software-Engineering-Group-UP/RSE-UP/README.md

 # Research Software Engineering - University of Potsdam

 This repository contains material for a semester-long course on computing skills for researchers at the Univeristy of Potsdam.
-The course uses the material provided in the Merely-useful book (<https://merely-useful.tech/py-rse/>) as a base and makes some changes to the structure and adds additional topics.
+The course uses the material provided in the Merely-useful book (<https://merely-useful.tech/py-rse/>) as a foundation and makes some changes to the structure and adds additional topics.

- - TODO CITATION FOR THIS REPO
+**PLEASE NOTE** currently still a WIP!

 The source material for our iteration of the work can be cited as:
  ```